Part 4: Client-Side Forms and Component Patterns

 let choice_manager = Choice::objects();

-// Server-side validation: Get the choice
+// Get the choice

 let mut choice = choice_manager